 deployment reactions occur.

 OpenShift Online can communicate with registries to access private image repositories using credentials supplied by the user.
-This allows OpenShift Online to push and pull images to and from private repositories.
+This allows OpenShift to push and pull images to and from private repositories.
 The Authentication topic has more information.